Flags of Elizabeth II

 Many of the flags Queen Elizabeth II utilized in the countries of which she was head of state featured the device found in her personal flag, which was somewhat different from her royal cypher.

 Elizabeth II had a variety of flags to represent her personally and as head of state of several independent nations around the world.
 They were usually used on any building, ship, car, or aircraft where she was present.

 These heraldic flags were usually a nation's coat of arms in banner form.

-As Princess Elizabeth
+As heir presumptive

 Princess Elizabeth's personal standard prior to her accession as Queen was her coat of arms in banner form.
 This consisted of four quarters consisting of three lions passant for England, a lion rampant for Scotland, and a Gaelic harp for Ireland.
 To differentiate the arms of Princess Elizabeth from that of the King it was differenced with a white label of three points, the centre point bearing a Tudor rose and the first and third a cross of St George.
 The flag was adopted in 1944 and was used for the first time on 30 November 1944, at the launch of by the Princess.